Many people who have hypertrophic

-whether you have developed heart failure or abnormal heart rhythms.
+whether you develop heart failure or an abnormal heart rhythm.

 as shortness of breath and chest pain.

 If medicines don't work and your heart isn't pumping blood well, you might have a procedure to reduce the size of the overgrown part of your heart.
 The overgrown part can be removed with a surgery called myectomy.
 Or it can be destroyed by injecting alcohol into the

 artery that supplies that part of the heart.
 This procedure is called nonsurgical septal reduction, or alcohol septal ablation.

 What can you do at home for hypertrophic cardiomyopathy?